Whistleblowing

 Whistleblowing disclosures

-The Public Interest Disclosure Act 1998 (the Act) protects workers[1] who are worried about wrongdoing in their workplace and want to speak out about it– i.e. 'blow the whistle'.
+The Public Interest Disclosure Act 1998 (the Act) protects workers[1] who are worried about certain types of wrongdoing in their workplace and want to speak up about it– i.e. 'blow the whistle'.
 Workers can take their employer to an employment tribunal if they believe they are suffering victimisation or discrimination for raising their concerns.

-What are the whistleblowing concerns I can raise with the FRC?
+What whistleblowing concerns can you raise with the FRC?

-Under the Act, you can report to the FRC any concerns about your employer which you believe are substantially true, in relation to:
+Under the Act, you can report to the FRC certain types of concern (see below) about your employer which you reasonably believe are substantially true, and which fall within the FRC’s remit as a prescribed person[2] .
+The FRC is a prescribed person for matters relating to:

 • the independent oversight of the regulation of the accountancy and actuarial professions;

-• compliance with the requirements of legislation relating to accounting and reporting;
+• compliance with the requirements of accounting and reporting legislation; and

-• the investigation of, and enforcement action in relation to, conduct of members of the accountancy and actuarial professions in matters which raise or appear to raise important issues affecting the public interest;
+• the investigation of, and enforcement action in relation to, the conduct of members of the accountancy and actuarial professions in public interest cases.

-Under the Act, the FRC is not required to investigate every disclosure it receives: the FRC can only investigate disclosures on the basis of its legal powers.
+Under the Act, the FRC is not required to investigate every disclosure it receives; the FRC can only investigate disclosures to the extent permitted by its legal powers.

-Your employer may have their own internal whistleblowing procedures – if so, you should consider whether it is appropriate to raise your concern with your employer first.
-If your employer does not have any procedures, or you are uncomfortable about using the procedures, or you have raised your concern with your employer but are concerned by their response or lack of response, then it may be appropriate for you to raise your concerns with the FRC.
+Your employer may have their own internal whistleblowing procedures.
+If so, you should consider whether it is appropriate to raise your concern with your employer first.
+If your employer does not have any procedures, or you are uncomfortable about using their procedures, or you have raised your concern with your employer but are concerned by their response or lack of response, then it may be appropriate for you to raise your concerns with the FRC.

 If you raise your concerns with the FRC instead of your employer, your disclosure will be protected provided you: